Hi, I’m Sara

 That’s right, I have a day job

 I have a BFA from Ringling College of Art & Design, where I studied Graphic & Interactive Communication.
 I’m a little embarrassed to admit that while I did take some photography courses during college, I did not complete my minor in photography.
-At any rate, I wound up in Austin, TX after graduating and began a career in interactive design.
-A lot has changed for design jobs since I first entered the workforce in 2006 - I’m currently earning a living as a User Experience Designer of software products.
+At any rate, I wound up in Austin, TX after graduating and began working as a designer in marketing & advertising.
+Over the years that evolved into working as a UX Designer, creating software products for a number of customers in a variety of domains.
+Today I’m earning a living working in consulting, as the Director of User Experience Design at Expero.

 How I fell in love with dark skies